The interaction of physical and human processes on the Holderness Coast

 Narrow Beaches: With less sand to absorb wave energy, the cliffs are more vulnerable to erosion.

 Longshore Drift: Material is moved southward along the coast by wave action.
-In some places, human interference has interrupted this process, causing issues further down the coast.
+In some areas, human interference has disrupted this process, leading to issues along the coast.

 Human Activity and Management